angr/angr-doc/HELPWANTED.md

 Exposing angr's capabilities in a usable way, graphically, would be really useful!

+### IDA Plugins

+Much of angr's functionality could be exposed via IDA.
+For example, angr's data dependence graph could be exposed in IDA through annotations, or obfuscated values can be resolved using symbolic execution.

 ### additional architectures

 More architecture support would make angr all the more useful.